Skip to main content

 Friday, July 21, 2006

-The first African American male to receive an Honors Degree from OSU writes a book entitled “American Animated Cartoons of the Vietnam Era: A study of social commentary in films and television programs, 1961-1973.”
+The first African American man to receive an Honors Degree from Oklahoma State University wrote a book entitled “American Animated Cartoons of the Vietnam Era: A study of social commentary in films and television programs, 1961-1973.”

-Dr. Christopher Lehman, native from Oklahoma, graduated in 1995 with a degree in History.
-He says, “I have fond memories of my years in OSU and I received tremendous support and encouragement from my professors and the Honors Department.”
+“I have fond memories of my years in OSU, and I received tremendous support and encouragement from my professors and the Honors Department," he said.

-The idea of his book he took from studies focused on the animated films of the 1940s and the World War II.
-He says, “I wanted to do the same for the films made during the Vietnam War because I have studied them more and I have cartoons of the periods.”
+“I wanted to do the same for the films made during the Vietnam War because I have studied them more, and I have cartoons of the periods," he said.

-The book discusses the U.S. role in the Vietnam War through the animation prospective.
+The book discusses the U.S. role in the Vietnam War from an animation perspective.
 It follows the militaristic, violent and liberal patterns the war took.
 The book includes the theatrical and studio’s changing responses to the war.

-During his book research Lehman notices that cartoons changed to violent when the U.S. aimed for military victory in Vietnam and they became nonviolent when the goal shifted to military withdrawal.
+During his book research, Lehman noticed that cartoons changed to violent when the U.S. aimed for military victory in Vietnam, and they became nonviolent when the goal shifted to military withdrawal.

 Television cartoons are strictly censored and old cartoons that contain racist jokes, fighting and gunshots are aired without these scenes.
 Cable networks can be moderate on violent scenes, but they are strict on racial jokes.

 Lehman has had a lifelong interest in cartoons.
-As a child he dreamed to become a cartoonist, but as an adult he enjoyed studying them than drawing them.
-Later in life he studied in Los Angeles archived cartoon scripts, which allowed him to appreciate cartoon production as much as the film itself.
+As a child, he dreamed of becoming a cartoonist, but as an adult, he enjoyed studying them rather than drawing them.
+Later in life, he studied archived cartoon scripts in Los Angeles, which allowed him to appreciate cartoon production as much as the film itself.

-He says that his favorite cartoon character is the Pink Panther because he defines convention and he’s a silent figure, funny without resorting to any gimmicks.
+He said that his favorite cartoon character is the Pink Panther because he defines convention and is a silent figure who is funny without resorting to any gimmicks.

-Currently Lehman works on his second book “The Colored Cartoon,” which will focus on African American cartoon characters of animation’s first 50 years.
+Lehman is working on his second book, “The Colored Cartoon,” which will focus on African American cartoon characters of animation’s first 50 years.

 MENUCLOSE